DataDog/integrations-core/btrfs/README.md

 The Btrfs check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on every server that uses at least one Btrfs filesystem.

-If you need the newest version of the Btrfs check, install the `dd-check-btrfs` package; this package's check overrides the one packaged with the Agent.
-See the [integrations-core repository README.md for more details](https://docs.datadoghq.com/agent/faq/install-core-extra/).

 ### Configuration

 1. Configure the Agent according to your needs, edit `conf.d/btrfs.yaml`.
 See the [sample btrfs.yaml](https://github.com/DataDog/integrations-core/blob/master/btrfs/conf.yaml.example) for all available configuration options.